svargasperez/RPiClusterGuide/README.md

 	1. Start with the RPi designated as head node, and then repeat these steps with the rest of the RPis .
 Insert the microSD card into the RPi (this is the card with **Raspberry Pi OS with desktop** in it).
 	1. Connect the RPi to a computer using an Ethernet cable.
 Use an Ethernet to USB adapter if the computer doesn't have an Ethernet port.
 You might also power up the RPi by connecting the micro USB power cable to one of the computer's USB ports, or into the USB power adapter.<br><img src="img/fig5.png" alt="fig 5">
 	1. Be sure to turn on "Internet Sharing".
-		- On macOS: Select **System Preferences &rarr; Sharing**, and make sure "Internet Sharing" is checked and the WiFi connection is being shared with the LAN connection.
+		- On macOS: Select **System Preferences &rarr; Sharing**, and make sure "Internet Sharing" is checked and the WiFi connection is being shared with the ethernet LAN connection.
-		- On Windows: *Needs instructions*
+		- On Windows: <a href="https://www.tomshardware.com/how-to/share-internet-connection-windows-ethernet-wi-fi" target="_blank">&#10697; link Windows 10</a>.
 	1. Open the **Terminal** and run the command `ping raspberrypi.local`.
 Alternatively, you can type the command `arp -a` and copy the IP address associated with `raspberrypi.local`
 	1. Copy the IP address that is associated to the RPi.
 Press <kbd>Ctrl</kbd> + <kbd>z</kbd>  (<kbd>^</kbd> + <kbd>z</kbd> on macOS).<br><img src="img/fig6.png" alt="fig 6">
 	1. Then type the command `ssh pi@192.168.2.8`, where `192.168.2.8` is the IP address you copied in the previous step.